Major: Interdisciplinary Studies in Outdoor Adventure Leadership and Environmental Science

 I’ve participated in plenty of new activities which began out of my comfort zone.
 On my first rock climbing trip, the height and my own inexperience made me very nervous.
 The same gut feeling that comes from being out of your comfort zone represents growth.
 I realized that I had to breathe deeply and focus on my connection with the rock and landscape.
 It was an awesome feeling to embrace and conquer my fear, and it allowed me to get to the top of some unreal climbs.

-That climbing trip also showed me the importance of preparation and safety checks, which is one reason it’s so exciting to have the opportunity to work with Sierra Avalanche Center.
-I will be traveling in the field as a secondary to the forecasters, for higher safety margins and a longer reach.
+That climbing trip also showed me the importance of preparation and safety checks.
+That is one reason it’s so exciting to have the opportunity to work in the field with Sierra Avalanche Center.
+I will travel as a secondary to the forecasters, to give them higher safety margins and a longer reach.
 I will also be gathering content for a marketing program to engage, educate, and involve 18 – 25 year olds in the Sierra Avalanche Center program: getting the forecast, applying that information in the field, taking field observations, and then submitting those observations.

 “I derive a lot of inspiration from people who live their lives to the fullest and continually have a smile on their face.”